 The districtwide equivalency committee reviews the requests for equivalency and submits its recommendations to the Human Resources Department.
 The Human Resources Department deactivates the applications in the applicant tracking system (ATS) for those not recommended for equivalency unless such applicants are found to meet minimum qualifications as described in section F.3. below.

-At the discretion of the hiring committee, the districtwide equivalency process may run concurrent with the prescreening and applicant screening processes discussed below.
+At the discretion of the selection committee, the districtwide equivalency process may run concurrent with the prescreening and applicant screening processes discussed below.

 Equivalency requests for disciplines that exist at only one college will be reviewed through a local process at the college.